”Do just once what others say you can’t do, and you will never pay attention to their limitations again.”

 Cognitive Hypnotherapy in three minutes

-Cognitive hypnotherapy, draws on the work of the great late Milton Erikson’s, a Master of Human Observation and Psychology, and combines this with NLP, a linguistic therapy.
-Cognitive Hypnotherapy uses what we currently consider to be the best of techniques from Cognitive Behavioural Therapy, Gestault, Positive Psychology, Cognitive Theory and Hypnosis.
-In this way the therapy is unique, cutting edge and tailored around the individual.
-Results may be very fast in comparison to other therapies, but it does rely on your desire to try the techniques given to you and to be open to new concepts.
+Cognitive hypnotherapy, draws on the work of the late Milton Erikson’s, a Master of Human Observation and Psychology, and combines Hypnotherapy with NLP, a linguistic therapy with many of the techniques of mainstream Psychotherapy.
+Therapy is tailored around the individual.
+Results may be very fast in comparison to other therapies, but it does rely on your desire to try the techniques given to you and a willingness to be open to new concepts.

 What it is and what it isn’t